Clinical Intelligence in Litigation

 - Longitudinal medical inevitability testing

-Projected services were calibrated against documented neurologic permanence markers rather than assumed dependency.
+Projected services were calibrated against actual permanence markers rather than assumed dependency.
+This stabilized valuation and strengthened negotiation posture.